 Oracle vs Teradata: Teradata has very high scalability compared to Oracle

 Oracle can be scaled up but needs planning and monitoring on part of the DBA to do so.
 Storage, compute resources, monitoring scripts may need to be added if an increase in users, queries, complex datasets, or higher volumes are expected, to avoid performance degradation.
 In comparison, Teradata has powerful linear scalability, so organizations can add nodes to the system when needed (can go up to 2048 nodes) to process and store growing volumes of data.
-Oracle Replication in Real-time
+Oracle to Azure Cloud Migration (Know 2 Easy Methods)

 Oracle vs Teradata: Programming Languages and Operating Sytems